 Francis M. Adams, now living on the old homestead farm, was born in Gillespie township, July 1st, 1833, and has been living in the township ever since.
 He was married February 2d, 1864, to Elizabeth K. Grimes, who was born at Carlinville, February 27th, 1841.
-Her father, William Grimes, owns large tracts of land in Montgomery, Christian, and Macoupin counties, Illinois, and in Missouri.
-Mr. and Mrs. Adams have had five children whose names are as follows: William Martin Adams, born November 24th, 1866, died February 1st, 1870; Mary S., born June 25th, 1868, and now living; James Lawrence, born December 14th, 1872, died December 27th, 1874; Stephen N., born October 26th, 1875, died September 185h, 1878; Oscar Eugene, born November 15th, 1877, died March 18th, 1878.
+Her father, William Grimes, was a native of the city of Baltimore, Maryland, and was one of the early settlers of Macoupin county.
+When a young man he came to the county and married Nancy Wagner, whose father lived two miles northwest of Plainview, in Hilyard township.
+William Grimes resided in Hilyard township and Carlinville, and his home is now mostly in Christian county.
+He owns large tracts of land in Montgomery, Christian and Macoupin counties, Illinois, and in Missouri.
+Mr. and Mrs. Adams have had five children, whose names are as follows: William Martin Adams, born November 24th, 1866, died February 1st, 1870; Mary S., born June 25th, 1868, and now living; James Lawrence, born December 14th, 1872, died December 27th, 1874; Stephen N., born October 26th, 1875, died September 18th, 1878; Oscar Eugene, born November 15th, 1877, died March 18th, 1878.
 Like his ancestors Mr. Adams has been a democrat.
 While in county and township contests, and on local issues, he has always felt himself free to support the best man for the office, without regard to politics; still, on general elections he has adhered to the support of the democratic party.
 He was the second member of the Board of Supervisors from Gillespie township, and was elected to that office in 1872.
-He is well known throughout the county, and although still a comparatively young man, may be regarded as one of the old settlers; few person having lived in the county longer than himself.
+He is well known throughout the county, and although still a comparatively young man, may be regarded as one of the old settlers; few persons having lived in the county longer than himself.
 He can recollect when Edwardsville was the place where his father went to mill.
 He is a good farmer and an enterprising and public spirited citizen.